 The light vehicle tire lifts are used to tow cars or light trucks.
-They have a capacity of 1,360 kg (3,000 lb.) for the 10TB and 20TB, and 1,818 kg (4,000 lb.) for the 30TB and 40TB.
 This accessory is inserted on the T-head of the T-bar and secured in place with locking pins.
 The L-arm can be installed at different positions on the tire lift to fit tires of various sizes.